DeepaNadar/Yogify/README.md

 ## Features:
 1. **Easy Access**: Start your yoga journey by logging in with your email or Google account.
 1. **Explore Poses**: Once logged in, the dashboard presents 6 yoga poses to choose from.
 1. **Pose Perfection**: Select a pose, and the front camera comes to life, showing a blue skeleton over your live video.
 The blue skeleton mirrors your movements.
-The app calculates an accuracy score, providing instant feedback on your form.
+The app calculates an accuracy score, providing instant feedback.
 1. **Powered by Teachable Machine**: Yogify's technology is powered by the Teachable Machine framework.
 This enables accurate pose assessment, enhancing your yoga practice with intelligent insights.
 ## Upcoming Innovations:
 - **YouTube Yoga Tutorials**: Immerse yourself in guided yoga sessions with integrated YouTube tutorials.
 Elevate your practice by following expert instructions within the app.